Secondary Asbestos Exposure and Mesothelioma

-Secondary, or secondhand, asbestos exposure occurs when a worker brings asbestos fibers home on their clothing, body, or gear.
-Members of the household can then be exposed to the asbestos.
+Secondary asbestos exposure occurs when someone who did not directly handle asbestos is exposed through others.
+For instance, when a worker brings asbestos fibers home on their clothing, body, or gear, members of the household can then be exposed.
 Some people develop mesothelioma after secondary asbestos exposure.

 What Is Secondary Asbestos Exposure?